 In the event of a dispute, if you used a debit card or a credit card to service an online payment method (such as PayPal) it is unlikely that you will be able to use either the Consumer Credit Act 1974 or the chargeback scheme to claim from your card provider.
 However, PayPal has its own dispute resolution process, which may assist you in getting your problem resolved.

-If you are based in the UK and have a problem with a trader in the EU (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden) or Iceland and Norway you can seek advice and support from the UK European Consumer Centre (ECC) (opens in a new window).
+If you are based in the UK and have a problem with a trader in the EU (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden) or Iceland and Norway you can seek advice and support from the UK European Consumer Centre (ECC).
 The UK ECC is part of the European Consumer Centre Network and there are 30 centres covering Europe plus Iceland and Norway.
-It can advise and assist in cross-border disputes that involve a trader in another European Union member state.
+It can advise and assist in cross-border disputes that involve a trader in another EU Member State.

 To complain about a trader in the United States go to the Better Business Bureau website.

 To complain about a trader in Canada go to the Better Business Bureau website and search for the relevant province.